ericjesse/conni/README.md

 # Conni
-Tiny desktop app to test the connectivity to the Internet
+Tiny desktop and server app to test the connection to the Internet or any HTTP service

 ## Usage